Sabeniano/AO-Api-Prototype-Project/README.md

 # Install dependencies
 $ npm install

-# Create a .env file in \AO-Api-Prototype-Project\ and insert this line:
+# Create a .env file in \AO-Api-Prototype-Project\ and insert this line in the file:
 NODE_ENV=dev

 # Run the app